acquia/blt/docs/tech-architect/acsf-setup.rst

 ---------------

-If you receive an error such as ``Could not retrieve the site standard_domain from the database`` when updating code on Acquia Cloud Site Factory, it indicates one or more websites on your subscription don't have the ``acsf`` connector module enabled and configured.
+If you receive an error such as ``Could not retrieve the site standard_domain from the database`` when updating code on Site Factory, it indicates one or more websites on your subscription don't have the ``acsf`` connector module enabled and configured.
 You must enable this module and then try updating code again.